Devang-C/English_Hindi_Alphabet_Recognition/README.md

 An analysis of the distribution of images in each class was performed.
 This included plotting the count of images in each class and sorting them from highest to lowest.

 ### Deep Learning Model
-A convolutional neural network (CNN) model was implemented using TensorFlow for image recognition.
+**CNN(Convolutional Neural Network):** A convolutional neural network (CNN) model was implemented using TensorFlow for image recognition.
 The model was trained on the combined dataset to recognize alphabets from both English and Hindi languages.

+**ResNet(Residual Network)**: Another model was trained using the ResNet Architecture.
+It is specifically used to overcome the vanishing gradient problem that occurs during backpropagation in CNN.

 ### Model Augmentation
 Data augmentation techniques were applied to the training dataset to increase variety and improve model performance.